 The lever feels like it has a stronger return spring.
 Which it doesn’t.
 So we reckon this must be a result of the improvements to the piston area.
 There’s a really nice light action (once you’ve got past the initial breakaway of the Swinglink cam) from the broad, comfortable lever blades.
 Power comes in softly, particularly if you’re used to the immediate bite of a Shimano brake.
 Then resistance builds gradually at your fingertips as you pull harder, communicating perfectly the pressure being exerted at the caliper.
 This means modulation is superbly intuitive and natural with a sense of solidity as the pressure in the system builds.

 Once you’re used to that feedback, the new Power pad lets you brake less and leave it later because you can trust the bike will slow down from the moment the pads hit the rotor.
 So far we’ve burned through a set of rear pads, but they have lasted well through several rides with filthy wet and gritty conditions.

 And most importantly, we’ve not had any of the bite point inconsistency that continues to sporadically impede its Shimano XT and XTR rivals.

 Finally, it’s a small detail, but the old Guide reach adjustment always felt graunchy and unpleasant to use.
 The new one is crisp and snappy.

+This is a top stopper, and with the new oil-slick bolts has a cool aesthetic.
+What stops it getting a top mark is the hefty price and the fact that the CODE RSC is more powerful, cheaper and just as bling.
 Not the ultimate in outright stopping power then – for that there’s the 40g heavier Code – but the new G2 offers slick, dependable performance and is a delight to use.